innaaznauryan/Secret-Santa/README.md

 # Secret-Santa Game with Snowflake Animations

 ### Description:
-This JavaScript and CSS animations project is a Secret Santa game that allows users to input participant names, randomly assigns Secret Santa and Kid pairs, and displays the pairs on the screen.
+This project is a Secret Santa game implemented in Vanilla Javascript with CSS for animations.
+It allows users to input participant names, randomly assigns Secret Santa and Kid pairs, and displays the pairs on the screen.
 Additionally, it features a captivating snowflake animation in the background.

 ### Key Features:
 * Input field to add participant names.